exakat/exakat/docs/Rules.rst

 +--------------+----------------------------------------------------------------------+

 .. _break-with-0:

 Break With 0
 ############

-Cannot `break <http://php.net/manual/en/control-structures.break.php>`_ 0, as this makes no sense.
+Cannot `'break <http://php.net/manual/en/control-structures.break.php>`_ 0, as this makes no sense.
 Break 1 is the minimum, and is the default value.

 .. code-block:: php

    <?php
-       // Can't break 0.
+       // Can't 'break 0.
 Must be 1 or more, depending on the level of nesting. for($i = 0; $i < 10; $i++) {
-           break 0;
+           'break 0;
        }

        for($i = 0; $i < 10; $i++) {
            for($j = 0; $j < 10; $j++) {
-               break 2;
+               'break 2;
            }
        }